 SPIRITUALITY AND RULE

 Since St. Willibrord was himself a Benedictine monk, the spiritual life of the Order is founded upon the Rule of St. Benedict and the venerable Benedictine tradition.

 CHARISM AND MISSION

 As a community of scholars, the Order of St. Willibrord is particularly devoted to an intellectual life that aspires to the contemplation of God and engagement with the modern world.
-As such, most of the members of the Order are scholars and professors, teaching in colleges, universities and seminaries and especially involved with the formation of clergy and lay people.
+As such, most of the members of the Order are scholars, professors and teachers, teaching in colleges, universities, seminaries and high schools.

-On September 15, 2018, the Order of St. Willibrord was officially received as a distinct Old-Catholic Order of priests, oblates and associates by our Patron, His Grace, The Most Rev. Lamido A. Buba, Archbishop of Kaduna, Dean of the Church of Nigeria and Bishop of Wusasa of the Church of Nigeria of the Anglican Communion.
+On September 15, 2018, the Order of St. Willibrord was recognized as a Religious Order by our Episcopal Patron, His Grace, The Most Rev. Lamido A. Buba, Dean of the Church of Nigeria, Archbishop of Kaduna Province and Bishop of Wusasa of the Church of Nigeria of the Anglican Communion.

 Inspired by the 1931 Bonn Agreement between Anglicans and Old-Catholics, it is the only religious order in the worldwide Anglican Communion that exists as an ecclesial expression of the full Communion between Anglican and Old-Catholics.